HomePlate Project Think Tank

 Emeritus Professor Sue Gordon is a leader in ageing and aged care, working across clinical, academic, and policy sectors to improve outcomes for older Australians.
 She has held senior roles at Flinders University and ARIIA, and currently chairs the National Aged Care Advisory Council.
 Sue brings deep expertise in research, business, and care innovation, with a focus on extending healthy years through evidence-based solutions.

-Manager Community Services, Bene Aged Care
+Senior Case Manager and Team Lead, Bene Aged Care

 Join us in shaping a future where food matters at every age.